ozone10/7zip-Dark7zip/README.md

   - gridlines - color for listview grid lines, when View -> Details is used and Tools -> Options... -> Settings tab -> Show grid lines is checked

 All options are optional.
 You can define only "[section]" and "key=value" you want to be applied.

+> [!TIP]
-Tip: renaming section will disable all "key=value" pairs of that section and default values will be used.
+> Renaming section will disable all "key=value" pairs of that section and default values will be used.

 Examples:
 - full config